Main navigation

 You have had some informal discussions with him about his performance.
 You were reassured by his confidence.
 You assumed he was just finding his feet and expected his hard work to pay off very, very soon.

-More time passes and now you think the problem is much more serious.
+More time passes, and now you think the problem is much more serious.
 You have noticed that he seems to be losing interest.
 He is not out at customer meetings or on the phone as much.

 What do you do about declining performance?

-He will receive a month’s pay in lieu of notice, he can keep the company car for the next month, but that’s it.
-After all, he doesn’t have a year’s service so he can’t claim unfair dismissal – can he?
+He will receive a month’s pay in lieu of notice; he can keep the company car for the next month, but that’s it.
+After all, he doesn’t have a year’s service, so he can’t claim unfair dismissal – can he?

 What’s wrong with this dismissal scenario?

 Suppose your company's disciplinary procedure is part of your contract of employment.
-If you do not follow it (for poor performance issues or misconduct issues), an employee can take you to a tribunal for breach of contract.
+If you do not follow it (for poor performance or misconduct issues), an employee can take you to a tribunal for breach of contract.

-What might this dismissal consequence cost?
+What might this dismissal cost?

 What can be learned from this story?

-If you have management or supervisory responsibility for people, make sure you know your company's disciplinary and dismissal procedure – don’t expect others to pick up your pieces after the event when it is probably too late.
+If you have management or supervisory responsibility for people, make sure you know your company's disciplinary and dismissal procedures.
+If your company doesn’t have a disciplinary and dismissal procedure, make sure you at least abide by the statutory minimum.

 If in doubt – take advice.